 Since a FIFO buffer stores variable amounts of data, it will smooth out irregularities in the transfer rates of the input and output interfaces, and when used in pipeline loops, can store enough data to prevent artificial deadlocks (re: Kahn Process Networks with bounded channels).

-This module is a variation of the synchronous Pipeline FIFO Buffer, directly derived from Clifford E. Cummings' Simulation and Synthesis Techniques for Asynchronous FIFO Design, SNUG 2002, San Jose.
+This module is directly derived from Clifford E. Cummings' Simulation and Synthesis Techniques for Asynchronous FIFO Design, SNUG 2002, San Jose.

 This FIFO supports having the input and output interfaces each on their own mutually asynchronous clock (without knowledge or restriction on their relative clock frequencies or phase).
 Using a FIFO for data tranfer between asynchronous clock domains allows multiple transfers to overlap with the CDC synchronization overhead.
 Once the CDC synchronization is done, all the previously written data in one clock domain can be freely read out in the other clock domain without further overhead.